Frokality/Vulnus/README.md

 # Vulnus
-Last version before Vulnus shut down with some maps pre downloaded (google drive has alot more maps)
+Last version before Vulnus shut down with some maps pre downloaded (google drive has alot more maps) this version ONLY works for windows, you can try making smth for linux and mac but have fun with that this is not our game and we have no contribution towards it but we might add stuff to the game when we feel like it

 https://drive.google.com/drive/folders/1euuqezT0nRBEr8HK0VLIjjkeOCxp7u2_?usp=sharing